Hes-Siemelink/instacli/instacli-spec/commands/instacli/files/Temp file.spec.md

 ## Temp file with name

 You can also specify a name for the temporary file.
+The file will be created in the `SCRIPT_TEMP_DIR` directory.

 ```yaml instacli
 Code example: Temporary file with specified name